Harveys Supermarkets

-Harveys Supermarket is an American supermarket chain with stores in Florida.
+Harveys Supermarket was an American supermarket chain with stores in Florida.
 Established more than a century ago by Iris and J.M.
-Harvey, Harveys Supermarket is a subsidiary of Southeastern Grocers, LLC (SEG), an omnichannel retailer serving customers in brick-and-mortar grocery stores and liquor stores, as well as online with convenient grocery delivery throughout the Southeast.
+Harvey, Harveys Supermarket was a subsidiary of The Winn-Dixie Company, an omnichannel retailer serving customers in brick-and-mortar grocery stores and liquor stores, as well as online with convenient grocery delivery throughout the Southeast.
+In 2026, Winn-Dixie Group discontinued the Harvey’s brand, and all Harvey’s stores are currently converting to the Winn-Dixie brand.